Michigan Applies Advanced Technology to Manage Critical State Human Services Programs at the Local Level

 The National Association of State Chief Information Officers (NASCIO) awarded Michigan first place for the county-level solution in the "Data Information and Knowledge Management" category.

-The technology is linked to the information-rich DHS/DTMB Lansing-based business intelligence and decision support data warehouse, also implemented in partnership with OptumInsight, which helps DHS manage virtually all of its programs.
-The county solution also works in conjunction with DHS's nationally recognized "Bridges" program, a fully automated and integrated eligibility determination and benefit issuance process for the state's cash assistance, medical assistance, food assistance, child care, and low-income home energy programs.
+The technology is linked to the information-rich MDHHS/DTMB Lansing-based business intelligence and decision support data warehouse, also implemented in partnership with OptumInsight, which helps MDHHS manage virtually all of its programs.
+The county solution also works in conjunction with MDHHS's nationally recognized "Bridges" program, a fully automated and integrated eligibility determination and benefit issuance process for the state's cash assistance, medical assistance, food assistance, child care, and low-income home energy programs.
 Because of its link with Bridges, the county-focused tool is called the Bridges Information Management Mart, or BRIMM.

 Shelby Solomon, OptumInsight president, Government Solutions, said: "OptumInsight is grateful for the opportunity to have worked with Michigan during its many years of national leadership in using advanced technologies to control costs and deliver health and human services more effectively.
 The county-level solution is the latest example of the State's commitment to constantly improve the way it serves beneficiaries and taxpayers."

-The Department of Human (DHS) is Michigan's public assistance, child and family welfare agency.
-DHS directs the operations of child protection, child welfare, public assistance and service programs through a network of more than 100 county Department of Human Services offices around the state.
+The Department of Health and Human Services (MDHHS) is Michigan's public assistance, child and family welfare agency.
+MDHHS directs the operations of child protection, child welfare, public assistance and service programs through a network of more than 100 county Department of Human Services offices around the state.

 About Michigan DTMB